 Our specialists share a passion for acquiring and applying new discoveries to provide patients with the most innovative, effective care possible.
 Families are drawn to our program not only because of our innovative therapies, but also because of our comprehensive, family-centered approach to patient care, which involves creating an individualized treatment plan for each patient.

 By bringing together experts in different areas, our multidisciplinary team makes clinic visits more efficient for families and ensures thoughtful, coordinated care.

 Each new patient undergoes an extensive evaluation in which specialists from different areas of expertise come together to review the child’s medical needs.
 The team shares perspectives from the most up-to-date research and clinical practice to develop an individualized treatment plan.
 These specialists continue to collaborate throughout the child’s course of treatment and provide referring physicians with regular updates.

-Nurses play an integral role on the multidisciplinary team, providing patient care and extensive education.
-In fact, Cincinnati Children’s is known for nursing excellence.
-In 2009, the medical center received Magnet status from the Commission on the Magnet Recognition Program.
-This is the gold standard for recognizing nursing excellence and collaboration among all care providers and patients.
-Of approximately 5,700 hospitals in the United States, only 6 percent have achieved this status from the Magnet Recognition Program.
+Nurses play an integral role on our multidisciplinary team, providing patient care and extensive education.
+Cincinnati Children’s is known for nursing excellence.
+In 2018, the medical center again received Magnet status from the American Nurses Credentialing Center.
+Only about 8 percent of U.S. hospitals have achieved this status from the Magnet Recognition Program.